OSharpe001/OSharpe001.github.io/README.md

 # Welcome to the Pokemon Memory Match Game's Readme.
-**Here, we'll discuss issues and resources used to get past them (if any), issues that I could'nt (yet) overcome, technologies used (if any) and cap it all off with a nice little "User Story" of expectations when using the app.**
+**Here, we'll discuss issues and resources used to get past them, issues that I couldn't (yet) overcome, technologies used, a nice little "User Story" of expectations when using the app and cap it all off with my future goals for this app.**

 ## Issues that needed research/resource(s) and troubling issues: